-Pavel Durov, the founder of Telegram, scolds Apple and Google for 30% commission fee.
+Pavel Durov, the founder of Telegram, scolds Apple, and Google for a 30% commission fee.
 He blames the tech giants for forcing app developers to accept unfavorable terms.
-Being his usual self, he, of course, calls for the fight against injustice — and offers to use law as a weapon.
-Meanwhile, Huawei keeps investing in AppGallery, an alternative app store, and announces a new $1M contest for the best HMS apps and games.
+Being his usual self, he, of course, calls for the fight against injustice — and offers to use the law as a weapon.
+Meanwhile, Huawei keeps investing in AppGallery, an alternative app store and announces a new $1M contest for the best HMS apps and games.
 As you might remember they also invited developers of all apps, except games, to receive 100% of revenue from internal purchases in the first year of placement.

 EU to regulate app stores and Google Play to update its policy

 The European Union is now keeping an eye on app stores and app developers.
 It calls for transparency of ratings, app removals, data collection, and connections with big players.
 Transparency seems to be a new trend.
 Google Play is updating its policy (starting August 12) for greater privacy, ethics, and transparency.
 For whoever is wondering, apps in the wrong category now have 30 days to fix it.
 Maybe we’re on the verge of some great migration.

 Bad news, Apple advertisers — iOS 14 will make it way harder to track clicks and analyze the audience.
 This is all, again, for privacy.
 The system will have a feature that can warn users if an app copies their clipboard data.
 Because of it, Linkedin has been accused of collecting confidential information.